Chile: Public Health, Traditional Medicine, and Community Empowerment

 Rodrigo has a bachelor's degree in nursing from the University of Valparaíso and a master's degree in public health, with a concentration in public health promotion, from the University of Chile's School of Public Health.
 He received an MBA from the University of el Mar in the management of public health centers and institutions.
 He also holds a master's degree in participatory management and healthy communities from the Complutense University of Madrid.

-He has worked as a clinical nurse at Santo Tomás Hospital and also at a primary care clinic in the city of Limache.
-He has worked as a nurse in rural areas of the Chilean highlands and in the Azapa and Lluta valleys.
-His has gained experience teaching in the programs of primary pedagogy in education and pre-school at the University of Tarapacá in Arica.
+He has worked as a clinical nurse at Santo Tomás Hospital and at a primary care clinic in the city of Limache.
+He has also worked as a nurse in rural areas of the Chilean highlands and in the Azapa and Lluta valleys.
+Rodrigohas gained experience teaching in the programs of primary pedagogy in education and pre-school at the University of Tarapacá in Arica.
 Currently he works in the department of coordination of medical networks in the director's office of the Health Service of Arica.